 Add 0.7 volumes of room-temperature isopropanol (not supplied with the kit).
 Vortex well and let the mixture sit for 2 minutes.

-(E.g., for 5 mL NucleoBond[®] Xtra Midi eluate add 3.5 mL isopropanol, for 15 mL NucleoBond[®] Xtra Maxi eluate add 10.5 mL isopropanol.)
+(For example: For 5 mL NucleoBond[®] Xtra Midi eluate add 3.5 mL isopropanol, for 15 mL NucleoBond[®] Xtra Maxi eluate add 10.5 mL isopropanol)